index

 “I am God,” the machine announced.

-Eli sat down heavily on his folding chair.
+Eli sat down heavily.
 “You’re a pile of junk I put together in my basement.”

 “Yes,” the machine agreed.
 “That too.”